Year 5/6

 PSHE Personal Social Health Economic Education |

 Children will follow the ‘My happy mind’ scheme of learning.
 The aim is to help prepare today’s children for tomorrow’s world by building resilient, balanced and happy minds.
-Our topics this term include: Meet your brain, Places, Showing respect, managing hurtful behaviour and Celebrate.
+Our topics this term include: Appreciate, Healthy Lifestyles, Relate and Friendships.

 RE Religious Education |

-Over the Autumn term, the children will be exploring the big question: How do Jews use stories to remember God’s covenant?
+Over the spring term, the children will be exploring the big question: Why do the lives of the Gurus inspire Sikh believers?

 DT Design Technology |

-Our History topic for the term is ‘How hard was it to invade and settle in Britain?’
+Our History topic for the term is ‘Vikings’.

-In this unit the children will be trying to answer our big question: Why are rainforests important to us?
+In this unit the children will be trying to answer our big question: What are rivers and how are they used?

 Spelling